 This heirloom Italian variety has frilly, wavy, ruffled leaves.
 Light green stems give way to deep burgundy edges.

-With a nutty, mildly bitter flavor, ‘Lollo Rosso’ matures in 55-60 days with 6- to 8-inch loose-leaf heads.
+With a nutty, mildly bitter flavor, ‘Lollo Rosso’ matures in 55 to 60 days with six- to eight-inch loose-leaf heads.
 You can start harvesting baby leaves after just 30 days.